-Isn’t this just the most beautiful image, it’s large about 12 x 9 inches, but it really caught my eye.
-When I turned it over I couldn’t believe my luck, it had writing on!
+Isn’t this just the most beautiful image, it’s large, about 12 x 9 inches, but it really caught my eye.
+When I turned it over I couldn’t believe my luck, it had writing on it!

 How brilliant is that!
 It was an easy task to find the family, Father Francis John Hughtrede Cann, his wife Norah Frances Hick and their only son Francis Raymond Cann.

 As usual, I got a bit carried away with the research on their Ancestors, just because I kept finding such interesting information about them!
 So I thought for a change I would print off the Ancestors information from my Family Tree Maker so that people who are unable to go onto Ancestry can see them all.
 Family Tree Maker is great because you can print out all sorts of reports, charts, stories etc about the family, add a different background to make it more attractive & even add photos if you have them on the profiles.
 I will also put the link to the public Ancestry tree for the family at the end.

 Firstly we have the Ancestors of the young lad Frances Raymond Cann, who became an Entomologist.
 Here’s his Pedigree Chart first, with his Parents, Grandparents and Great Grandparents.

 Now I have printed the following pages below to show the full Ahnentafel Report, this uses an ancestor in order format, starting with one individual, in this case, Francis Raymond Cann & moving backwards in time to that person’s ancestors, this uses a fairly easy to understand numbering system.
 Every person is listed as a number & there is a mathematical relationship between parents & children.
 The number of a father is always double that of his child’s.
 The number of the mother is always double that of her child’s plus one.
 Males are even numbers & females are odd numbers.
 The more you look at them they become clearer to read & understand.
 You find this type of system in the huge Burke’s Peerage & Landed Gentry Books.